carpentries-incubator/lc-litsearchr/_episodes/03-introduction-to-rstudio.md

 {: .language-r}

 Once you understand the command line, you can easily do anything in R that you would do with a calculator.
-For example, you could do some basic arithmetic:
+In its simplest form, R can be used as an interactive calculator.

 ~~~
+> 5 + 7
+[1] 12

 2 * 4
 ## 8